Electric car jargon explained: from AC to ZEV

-If you’re baffled by BEV, confused by CHAdeMO, discombobulated by destination charging and muddled by miles per kWh, don’t worry, because you’re not alone.
+If you are baffled by BEV, confused by CHAdeMO, perplexed by preconditioning and muddled by miles per kWh, you are not alone.
+Luckily, we are here to help.

-The rapid adoption of electric cars has introduced us to a new range of acronyms, abbreviations, initialisms and terms that weren’t previously part of the motoring vernacular.
-We included two in the previous sentence…
+The rapid adoption of electric cars has introduced us to a whole new range of acronyms, abbreviations, initialisms and terms that weren’t previously part of the motoring vernacular.

-Here are some of the most common words and phrases you might come across when researching your next electric car.
+Here are some of the most common words and phrases you might come across when researching or purchasing your next electric car.
 The list is presented in alphabetical order.

 AC